Monthly Archives: March 2010

 Health care: A history of last minute arm twisting

-Source: The Truth or the Fight The media love to play the upcoming health care vote as a sporting event, with daily play-by-play analyses of whether Nancy Pelosi will get the 216 votes she needs to pass the reform legislation.
+The media love to play the upcoming health care vote as a sporting event, with daily play-by-play analyses of whether Nancy Pelosi will get the 216 votes she needs to pass the reform legislation.
 Speculations on the vote count are meaningless, however, until the very last minute.
-Those members…
+Those members of Congress whose votes mean success or failure are highly motivated to keep their decision secret.
+There’s a history in Congress of holding out, in hopes of being courted with offers favorable to a congressional district and re-election.

 Share